Create a CAP Project with SAP Business Application Studio

 The data you see is now served from the file

-To have some sample data for the data model you’ve just created, create the following files and copy
+To have some sample data for the data model you’ve just created, you create the needed files and then copy

 csv